bgodfray/Rock_paper_scissors_python/README.md

 # Rock Paper Scissors Python Project
-The development of my Rock Paper Scissor game from Python to Pygame for Stanford Code in place
+The development of my Rock Paper Scissor game made in Python starting on Stanford Code in place to Pygame

 The game developed is a game that has 3 game options.
 1) Rock, Paper, Scissors.